opensearch-project/documentation-website/_security-analytics/usage/alerts.md

 The Alerts graph can display alerts by their status or severity.
 Use the **Group by** dropdown menu to specify either Alert status or Alert severity.

-To specify the date range you would like the graph to display, first select the calendar dropdown menu.
+To specify the date range you would like the graph to display, first select the calendar dropdown arrow.
 The date selector window opens.
 <img src="{{site.url}}{{site.baseurl}}/images/Security/find-date-pick.png" alt="Date selector for findings graph">

 You can use the **Quick select** settings to specify an exact window of time.